EvanJ4536/Pybot/HSV_filter_tool/ReadMe.md

 to close the program properly CTRL+C when powershell/cmd is the active window

 **if you dont use Runelite then you will have to edit line 13.**

-Run main.py while Runescape is open.
+Download the folder and run main.py while Runescape is open.